pnsn/station_metrics/README.md

 # Overview

 These are the collection of scripts to calculate near-real time station metrics which are being calculated hourly at the PNSN.
+NOTE:  A few things are still needed.  pip_squeak.py is clean, but calculate_metrics.py still needs to be cleaned up (as well as making it run from a config file).

 # Installation